Solidsoft-Reply/Barcode-Scanner-Symbology-and-AIM-ID-Detector/README.md

-A library for detection and representation of barcode symbologies.
-The library currently supports AIM identifiers, only.
+﻿This library is used to represent and detect symbologies when processing data reported by barcode scanners.

+The library implements support for AIM symbology identifiers defined in ISO/IEC 15424:2008.